MarcoFloo/Bestiopsychologist/content/project/Hierarchical/index.md

 **What is Hierarchical Regression?**

 Hierarchical regression is a statistical model that analyzes the relationship between a dependent variable and several independent variables, taking into account the relationship between these variables.
-It is a type of multiple regression that allows for the examination of complex relationships between variables, taking into account their hierarchical nature.
+It is a type of multiple regression that allows for the examination of complex relationships between variables.
 The hierarchical nature of the model allows researchers to identify the unique impact of each predictor on the dependent variable, while controlling for the effects of other predictors.

 **Why Use Hierarchical Regression in Human Resources?**